Digital Nomad Gear and Equipment: 25 Essential Items

 Choosing a single pair of shoes is never an easy task and, truth be told, I will usually recommend two pairs for long-term travel.
 Your second pair should be running trainers or sandals, but your primary footwear has to be made of tough stuff for life on the road.
 I like to opt for something comfortable, rugged, and roomy that’s ready for anything.

 A 0mm drop shoe that’s just as comfortable in the city as it is on the trail.
-The Altra Lone Peak has been on my packing list since I was first introduced back in 2022.
+The Altra Lone Peak for women and for men has been on my packing list since I was first introduced back in 2022.
 Now on their 8th edition of the shoe, the roomy toebox, durable uppers, and grippy outsole take everything you can throw at them with a smile.

 Available in a range of different colors and sizes, the Camelbak Chute Mag is a fantastic water bottle choice for digital nomads.
 The BPA-free bottles are easy to clean, dishwasher safe, highly versatile, and easy to carry with their trademark caps.